leecallen35/find-SRs/README.md

 My first publicly released Python code and my first Github submission.
 I am obviously not a Python coder.
 Please be gentle.

+The program is written to use the Dukascopy download CSV format.
+Since it's Python it can be easily modified to use any other format, all it needs is date (or date/time depending on the timeframe of SR zones you want to create) and closing price.

 Testing to verify code:

 Run with the provided EURCAD test file as input.